-It's hard to think of a single name more widely-recognized among Seattle's coffee snobs, and yet somehow still under the radar, than Velton Ross.
-Everyone seems to know and respect Velton-- after all, he's been in the coffee world for over 26 years, 11 of those as a barista, before becoming a roaster and committing to a lifelong journey into the wide world of coffee.
-"I knew that, to be a great roaster I'd have to learn as much as possible about growing regions, harvest times, varietals, processing methods and more...
-I can safely say I'm still entrenched in that learning process," he says, "And I haven't tired of it even one bit!"
+Everyone seems to know and respect Velton Ross.
+After all, he was in the coffee world for dozens of years (11 of them as a barista) before becoming a roaster and committing to a lifelong journey in coffee.
+"I knew that to be a great roaster I'd have to learn as much as possible about growing regions, harvest times, varietals, processing methods and more...
+I can safely say I'm still entrenched in that learning process," he says.
+"And I haven't tired of it even one bit!"

-You'll find a lot of variety in Velton's offerings, from his dark-roast "twilight" blend to sparkly single origins... but never entirely expected.
-"It's one of my favorite things about what I do, seeking out unique coffees," he says, "often from a region lesser-known for fantastic offerings.
-Quality is improving everywhere.
-If they impress us, I want to make sure we do our part to reward them for a job well done."
+You'll find a lot of variety in Velton's offerings, from his dark-roast "twilight" blend to sparkly single origins—but never entirely expected.
+"It's one of my favorite things about what I do, seeking out unique coffees," he says, "often from a region lesser-known for fantastic offerings."